TigerZhu10/Space_Invaders/README.md

 # Space_Invaders

 ## Project Overview:
 The game *Space Invader* is created using Pygame and is based on the original *Space Invaders* game developed by Tomohiro Nishikado in 1978 in Japan.
 The goal of the game is to eliminate all the aliens and achieve the highest possible score using a limited number of bullets.
-Players have 3 lives.
-After completing one wave of aliens, the game's speed increases, making it more challenging.
-A life is lost if an alien hits the player's ship or reaches the bottom of the screen.
-When all 3 lives are lost, the game ends.
-At that point, the player can choose to restart or exit the game.

 <div style = "text-align: center;">
     <img src="./assets/readme/game_photo.png" width = 80%  height: auto>